Chapter 13: Herakles

 ♦ Chest of Kypselos from temple of Hera at Olympia (known through Pausanias’ description and modern reconstructions)

-♠ Pausanias, Description of Greece 5.17.11
+♠ Paus 5.17.11 – Pausanias, Description of Greece

 Iolaus, who voluntarily helped Heracles in his labours, is shown as a victor in the chariot-race [or as Heracles’ helper].
 At this point the funeral games of Pelias come to an end, and Heracles, with Athena standing beside him, is shooting at the hydra, the beast in the river Amymone.
 Heracles can be easily recognized by his exploit and his attitude, so his name is not inscribed by him.
-(Greek Text).
+Greek Text

 Detail with Herakles and Hydra, from reconstruction of chest of Kypselos by W. von Massow, “Die Kypseloslade,” Mitteilungen des Deutschen Archäologischen Instituts, Athenische Abteilung vol. 41 (1916), pl.
 1.